yacovyit/hiking/docs/codelab.md

 ### Goals

-In this codelab you will build a restaurant recommendation app on Android backed by Cloud Firestore.
+In this codelab you will build a trek recommendation app on Android backed by Cloud Firestore.
 You will learn how to:

 *   Read and write data to Firestore from an Android app
 *   Listen to changes in Firestore data in realtime